Sept. 2 - Sept. 30 - Sheldon Art Show

-“Meet Your Match,” an exhibition of selected artworks from Sheldon Museum of Art at the University of Nebraska, opens in the Main Gallery in Memorial Hall at Chadron State College on September 1.
+“From Where I Stand,” an exhibition of selected artworks from Sheldon Museum of Art at the University of Nebraska, opens in the Main Gallery in Memorial Hall at Chadron State College on September 2.

 The exhibition is part of Sheldon Statewide, an annual program through which works from the museum’s collection travel to venues throughout Nebraska.
 Since its inception in 1987, the program has taken exhibitions to 24 communities, reaching more than 290,000 people.